Phanindra08/parser/README.md

 | REL_DL_TO_KEYMAERAX_OUTPUT | Converting Rel DL Input File to KeYmaeraX output |

 ## 📝 Notes
-- For referring to the sample input and output files, please refer to the folder [Inputs](./DocumentationAndSampleExamples/Inputs) and [Outputs](./DocumentationAndSampleExamples/Outputs) respectively.
+- <b>Sample Input and Output Files: </b> When referring to the sample input and output files, check out the [Inputs](./DocumentationAndSampleExamples/Inputs) and [Outputs](./DocumentationAndSampleExamples/Outputs) folders.
+Keep in mind that if you use the sample input files to generate KeYmaeraX output, the resulting output file will be nearly identical, except for a <b>unique ID</b> on the first three lines.
+This ID changes each time you run the application.
-- For referring to the syntax of the grammar used in the project, please refer to the [Parser Grammar](./DocumentationAndSampleExamples/Documentation/ParserGrammar.pdf)
+- <b>Parser Grammar: </b> For details of the grammar syntax used in this project, please refer the [Parser Grammar](./DocumentationAndSampleExamples/Documentation/ParserGrammar.pdf) file.